ywc668/threatdb/README.md

 root is an example here.
 In production environment you can use any user account.

 - Create a lookup in Splunk UI - Lookup definitions - Search app:

-+ Name lookupthreat
+*Name:* lookupthreat
-+ Command: redisworker.py clientip threatscore
-+ Fields: clientip threatsource threatcategory threatscore
+*Command:* redisworker.py clientip threatscore *Fields:* clientip threatsource threatcategory threatscore

 - Add permissions for lookup to share between Splunk apps